-11 Livestock Guardian Dog Breeds (LGD): Pictures, Facts & History
+11 Livestock Guardian Dog Breeds (LGD): Info, Pictures, Facts & History

 Updated on

 Whether you have livestock or not, a livestock guardian dog can make a great addition to your family.
-These dogs are often quite protective while also being laid back.
-Most are large, as they were traditionally used to protect livestock from bigger predators like wolves and bears.
+They are often protective but calm.
+Most are large canines since they were traditionally used to protect livestock from bigger predators like wolves and bears.

-As you might expect, these canines generally have similar traits and characteristics.
-However, each of them is still their own breed with their own needs and temperament.
-It’s important to understand the specifics of each breed before you consider adopting one.
+As you might expect, guardian dogs generally have similar traits and characteristics.
+However, each has unique needs and temperaments.
+It’s essential to understand the specifics of each breed before you consider adopting one.

 Top 11 Livestock Guardian Dog Breeds